RafaelPinheiroFelippe/content-processing-functions/README.md

 #### Components

 - **Azure Functions**: Serverless compute service that automatically scales.
-- **Azure Blob Storage**: Used for storing and triggering audio files processing.
+- **Azure Blob Storage**: Used for storing and triggering audio file processing.
 - **FFmpeg**: A complete, cross-platform solution to record, convert, and stream audio and video.
-- **Whisper**: OpenAI's automatic speech recognition (ASR) system, used in this function to transcribe the audio content from the sliced audio files.
+- **Whisper**: OpenAI's automatic speech recognition (ASR) system, is used in this function to transcribe the audio content from the sliced audio files.

 #### Workflow